simoncblyth/opticks/notes/issues/LHCb_RICH_YunlongLi.rst

 is intersected with is implemented using a CSG convexpolyhedron
 implemented with a set of planes.

-If performance or correctness is poor the next thing I would try is to intersect with a segment formed from some other shape that does not use the plane defined convex polyhedron.
+If performance/correctness is poor the next thing I would try is to intersect with a segment formed from some other shape that does not use the plane defined convex polyhedron.

 Whether it is worthwhile for you to do this implementation depends on how optically important the shape is within your geometry.

 Regarding the numerous other problems, I have added several --x4*skip options to skip parts of the conversion in order to try and assess